smarticoai/public-api/docs/interfaces/JackpotDetails.md

 • **ach\_related\_game\_allow\_all**: `boolean`

-indicates whether all games are eligible for the jackpot
+Indicates whether all games are eligible for the jackpot

 ___